La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Numbers: ‘_1 2 3 4 5 6 7 8 9 0_’ = «**pa re ci vo mu xa ze bi so no**»

-**le** simply turns a verb into a noun, but such noun has no number associated with it.
+**le** simply turns a relation construct into an argument, but such argument has no number associated with it.
 The sentence

 > **le prenu cu tavla mi**
 > _The people talk to me._